-Different rules can apply for national insurance purposes subject to any relief under the UK/US reciprocal arrangement.
+Different rules can apply for national insurance purposes.

 Where shares constitute readily convertible assets, as defined, Income Tax and where appropriate National Insurance needs to be accounted for under PAYE.

 The legislation also affects so called carried interests.
 The regulations are particularly complex and are aimed principally at venture capitalists.
 Any foreign nationals contemplating working in the UK should be certain to take professional advice before they arrive here.